LeMGarouani/ResearchSite/content/project/photo-album.md

 date = "2016-07-02"

 # Project title.
-title = "Photo Album"
+title = "Multi-objective optimization based on photo album QAP"

 # Project summary to display on homepage.
-summary = "Multi-objective optimization based on photo album QAP instance."
+summary = "Comparisons of multi-objective algorithms based on photo album QAP such as MOEA/D and TP-LS"

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "bubbles.jpg"
+#image_preview = "bubbles.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`